dhrubo55/personal-blog/content/posts/day88.md

 - Ignore background noise unless relevant
 ```

-This prompt explicitly tells the model:
+This prompt spells out exactly what we need:
-*   The target language.
+* The target language (dynamically inserted at runtime)
-*   The required formatting for timestamps, speaker labels, numbers, and dates.
+* How to format timestamps, speaker labels, numbers, and dates
-*   How to handle ambiguities like unclear speech or overlapping voices.
+* Clear instructions for handling tricky situations like unclear speech

-The `[language]` placeholders are dynamically filled based on the audio file's metadata or user input.

 #### Navigating Safety Settings

-An interesting challenge arose with Vertex AI's default safety settings.
-While essential for preventing harmful content generation, they could sometimes misinterpret certain words or phrases in the audio as violating policies, leading to incomplete or refused transcriptions.
-For our specific use case (transcribing potentially sensitive but legitimate business conversations), I needed the full, unfiltered transcription.
+I hit an unexpected roadblock with Vertex AI's default safety settings.
+They're designed to prevent harmful content generation, but in our case, they sometimes flagged legitimate business conversations containing certain keywords.

-After some research and testing, I identified specific safety categories that could be disabled for our Vertex AI requests without compromising the core goal, ensuring I received the most accurate transcription possible, even if the conversation contained potentially flagged terms in a benign context.
-This requires careful consideration of the risks and is specific to the controlled nature of the input audio.
+After some trial and error, I identified which safety categories we could safely disable for our specific use case.
+This required careful consideration - we needed the full, unfiltered transcription, but we were working with known audio sources in a controlled environment.

 ### Measuring Confidence: A Pragmatic Approach

-LLMs don't typically provide a simple, reliable "accuracy score."
-However, Gemini responses can include log probabilities (`avg_logprobs`) for the generated tokens, offering a hint about the model's internal confidence.
-While not a perfect measure of factual accuracy, lower (less negative) log probabilities generally indicate higher confidence from the model's perspective.
+One challenge with LLMs is they don't give you a simple "I'm 87% confident in this transcription" score.
+However, Gemini does return log probabilities (`avg_logprobs`) for the generated tokens, which provide some insight into the model's internal confidence.

-I implemented a makeshift confidence scoring system:
+I cobbled together a basic confidence scoring system:
-1. Examine the `avg_logprobs` returned by the API (if available for the specific call type).
+1. Extract the `avg_logprobs` from the API response
-2. Set a threshold (I experimented and settled around `-0.4`).
+2. Set a threshold based on experimentation (around `-0.4`)
-3. If the average log probability for a transcription segment fell below this threshold, I set a flag (`needs_review`) in our database associated with that transcript.
+3. If the average log probability falls below this threshold, flag that transcript for human review

-This flag signals to human agents (e.g., call center quality assurance) that a particular transcript might warrant closer inspection.
-It's a pragmatic **human-in-the-loop** approach, acknowledging the limitations of automated quality assessment for generative models.
+It's not perfect, but it gave us a practical way to identify potentially problematic transcriptions that might need a second pair of eyes.

 ### Implementation: Async vs. Batch Processing

-To cater to different needs, I implemented two processing modes:
+To handle different use cases, I implemented two processing modes:

-1.  **Asynchronous Processing (User-Initiated)**: When a user triggers transcription (e.g., via a button click on a frontend), the Spring Boot backend initiates the process asynchronously (`@Async` or using message queues).
-The user gets an immediate acknowledgment, and the backend handles the conversion, upload, Vertex AI call, and DB update in the background.
-Upon completion or failure, the user can be notified (e.g., via websockets or polling).
-This provides a responsive user experience.
+1.  **Asynchronous Processing**: For user-triggered transcriptions, we process things in the background using Spring's `@Async` annotations.
+The user gets an immediate acknowledgment, and we notify them when the job completes.

-2.  **Batch Processing (Scheduled)**: For processing large backlogs of audio files, I implemented a scheduled job using Spring's `@Scheduled` annotation.
-This job runs periodically (e.g., nightly), queries the database for unprocessed audio files, and processes them sequentially (or in small batches) using the synchronous Vertex AI API endpoint.
-This is suitable for non-urgent, bulk processing tasks.
+2.  **Batch Processing**: For processing backlogs of audio files, I built a scheduled job using Spring's `@Scheduled` annotation.
+This runs during off-hours, picking up unprocessed files and working through them methodically.

 ```java
     public static List<SafetySetting> getCustomSafetySettings() {